OllieJones/Broadway/scaling.md

 +------------------------------------------+
 ```

-   If the element for showing the div is too wide for the video we get this kind of result, with blank areas at the left and right of the video.
+   If the element for showing the div is too wide for the video we get this kind of result, with blank background areas at the left and right of the video.
 When rendering the video we stretch it so it fits the height of the div.

 ```
 +------------------------------------------+